datasignage/github-pages-with-jekyll/index.md

 I'm glad you are here.
 I plan to talk about ...

 # First of all

-we have foggoten about confuzor
+We have foggoten about confuzor

+Is this a real life or is this just
+# Fantasy